 Related: Get a Rhode Island Registered Agent

 If your company was not incorporated in Rhode Island, but you wish to do business there, you will need to file an application with the Rhode Island Department of State for a Rhode Island Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Rhode Island.
+Acquiring Rhode Island Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Rhode Island.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-The name of the required application differs based on the type of entity you wish to operate in Rhode Island.
-LLCs file an Application for Registration for a Foreign Limited Liability Company (Form 450), while Corporations file and Application for Certificate of Authority by a Foreign Business Corporation (Form 150).
+The name of the required Foreign Qualification application differs based on the type of entity you wish to operate in Rhode Island.
+LLCs file an Application for Registration for a Foreign Limited Liability Company (Form 450), while Corporations file an Application for Certificate of Authority by a Foreign Business Corporation (Form 150).

-Along with the completed form, you must include a Certificate of Good Standing from your home state, dated within 60 days of your application.
+Along with the completed form, in Rhode Island a Certificate of Good Standing is required from your home state, dated within 60 days of your application.